 NASA has an on-going need for engineers in many specializations,

 technologies and sciences.
-However the Agency also hires support personnel such
+But the Agency also hires support personnel such as

 Interns and People with Disabilities